pedsmoreira/battlecry/README.md

 # Generator API

+## Exports

+This is the list of method and classes that you can import from BattleCry

 ## Configuring your methods

-Each generator must have a `config` variable defining all battlecry methods.
+Each generator must have a `config` variable defining all BattleCry methods.

 ```js
 config = {